 Your Core Is More Than Just Abs

-When people hear “core,” they usually think of six-pack abs.
-But your core is a group of muscles — including your abs, obliques, lower back, hips, and pelvic floor — that stabilize your spine and pelvis.
+When people hear "core," they usually think of six-pack abs.
+However, your core comprises a group of muscles — including your abs, obliques, lower back, hips, and pelvic floor — crucial for core stability and the stabilization of your spine and pelvis.
+A strong core isn’t just for aesthetics; it serves as the foundation for strength, balance, posture, and injury prevention in almost every movement you engage in.

 🧠 Why Core Strength Matters

-A strong, stable core helps you:
+A strong, stable core enhances your fitness training by helping you:

 - Maintain proper posture and alignment